 Impose 15% diversity across all arts institutions by the end of 2022.

-Our largest arts organisations are in our most ethnically diverse regions.
+The UK's largest arts organisations are in the most ethnically diverse regions.
 There is no excuse for the current lack of representation.
 Our creative leaders have been working in the UK for many decades.
 Dismantle the prejudices which have prevented their rise.

 The last UK census in 2011 told us 13% of the UK was ethnically diverse.
 The UK’s ethnically diverse population is growing at a faster rate than those who describe themselves on the Census as ‘white’.